José Cañas

-José Alberto Cañas Ruiz-Herrera (born 27 May 1987) is a Spanish professional footballer who plays for Gibraltar Football League club Manchester 62 as a defensive midfielder.
+José Alberto Cañas Ruiz-Herrera (born 27 May 1987) is a Spanish professional footballer who plays as a defensive midfielder.

 He started his career with Real Betis, joining the first team in 2009 and going on to make 72 official appearances, 51 in La Liga, over three seasons, and spent 2013–14 in the Premier League with Swansea City.

 Career

 Betis

 A product of Real Betis' youth ranks, Cañas was born in Rota, Province of Cádiz.
 He made his first-team – and La Liga – debut on 3 May 2009, playing 83 minutes in a 0–2 home loss against Atlético Madrid.
 The Andalusians were ultimately relegated at the season's end.

 Cañas was definitely promoted to Betis' main squad for 2010–11.
 He contributed 15 games during the campaign (only four starts however) as the club returned to the top flight after two years as champions, being a regular the following two seasons.